 Shilpa Shinde Refuses To Be A Part Of Bigg Boss 13, Courtesy Vikas Gupta!

 Bigg Boss 13 is in the news for the drama created by the contestants in the house.
 The tasks in the Bigg Boss house are bringing the worst out of the contestants like Devoleena Bhattacharjee, Siddharth Dey and others.
 To further spice up the show, the makers will introduce a few wild card entries and guests.
 Apparently, Vikas Gupta will enter the glasshouse as a guest for a day.
-He might host a task just like Priyank Sharma did in the previous week.
+He might host a task just like Priyank Sharma did the previous week.
 It is being said that Shilpa Shinde was also approached, but she refused to be a part of the show because of Vikas!

 As viewers are aware, Vikas is known to be a mastermind.
 As per an IWMBuzz report, Vikas has been asked to raise the drama to a new level in the Bigg Boss 13 house.